phildonovan/nzcensr/README.md

 ## Introduction

-A library largely composed of tables representing the [New Zealand Census](https://www.stats.govt.nz/) and a few helper functions to access it.
+A library largely composed of tables representing the [New Zealand Census](https://www.stats.govt.nz/) and a helper function to access them.
 The data can be either a normal dataframe (tibble) or a simple features data table (GIS).

 NOTE: This is my first package so please let me know what I am doing wrong.